BeardedFish/Everybody-Edits-CTF/README.md

 # Everybody-Edits-CTF
 This repository contains the source code files for a Capture The Flag bot made for the flash game Everybody Edits.

-This bot was originally written in 2015, however, due to protocol changes the old bot stopped working.
+This bot was originally written in 2015, however, due to the Everybody Edits protocol changes the old bot stopped working.
 This is a complete rewrite of the entire Capture The Flag bot.

 ## Current Features
 * Ability for a Everybody Edits player to take, drop, and capture an enemy flag.